mroshaw/DaftAppleGames-Global-Scripts/README.md

-# DaftAppleGames-Global-Resources
+# DaftAppleGames-Global-Scripts
- Repositoy of shared code, private assets, and common resources for use in all DaftAppleGames projects
+Common game and editor scripts for use across all Daft Apple Games projects.